 Posts

-Reflections on the Sixth Sunday of Ordinary Time
+Entry 0288: Reflections on the Fifteenth Sunday of Ordinary Time

 by Pope Benedict XVI

-On six occasions during his pontificate, Pope Benedict XVI delivered reflections on the Sixth Sunday of Ordinary Time, on 12 February 2006, 11 February 2007, 15 February 2009, 14 February 2010, 13 February 2011, and 12 February 2012.
-Here are the texts of eight brief reflections delivered on these occasions prior to the recitation of the Angelus.
+On seven occasions during his pontificate, Pope Benedict XVI delivered reflections on the Fifteenth Sunday of Ordinary Time, on 10 July 2005, 16 July 2006, 15 July 2007, 12 July 2009, 11 July 2010, 10 July 2011, and 15 July 2012.
+Here are the texts of the seven reflections prior to the recitation of the Angelus and one homily delivered on these occasions.
+(On 13 July 2008, the Holy Father was traveling to Sydney on the occasion of the 23rd World Youth Day.)

 BENEDICT XVI